kevintine/Python-Trading-Bot/tradingbot/README copy.md

 - Create a live websockets script to send data to the bot. *DONE*
 - Redo the web app to display the live data.

+2025-04-22

+Backtesting works and it apparently makes a ton of money lol

+Now Canada or the TSX doesn't allow automated trading, thats not a problem.
+We can trade and we can just use our bot to run buy and sell signals for our trades.

+We will manually buy and sell trades and use the signals when to do them.

+Right now buy signals are simple enough.
+I have to now pull existing positions from Questrade and put them into my own database so I can keep trade of all trades I make.

+First I need to find out what makes each trade unique in Questrade.
+Otherwise the script can be ran and duplicate trades can be put into my database.

+2. Create a a trade schema

+3. Check Questrade for existing trades and put them into my database

+4. Create a function to check all ACTIVE trades in my database for a sell signal.

+5. Once a trade has been sold, render it INACTIVE.

+When I buy a stock, I'd like to run my script so it enters that trade into my database.